atomlabor/grav1ty-man-v2/README.md

 ## 🎮 Instructions

 **Controls:**
-- Use Rabbit R1 sensors to move your character
+- Use Rabbit r1 gyro sensors to move your character
 - Collect items and overcome obstacles
 - Reach the goal in each level